W4IT-Dev/Quotle/README.md

-# Quotly
+# Quotle
-Guess the author of the Quote
+Guess the author of a given Quote

 # Description
 You'll be given a random quote, and you'll have to guess the author.